Brian Sicknick, Capitol Police Officer Who Died After Riot, Lies In Honor

-WASHINGTON (AP) — Slain Capitol Police Officer Brian Sicknick lay in honor Tuesday night in the U.S. Capitol, allowing his colleagues and the lawmakers he protected to pay their respects and to remember the violent attack on Congress that took his life.
+WASHINGTON (AP) — Slain U.S. Capitol Police Officer Brian Sicknick lay in honor Wednesday in the building he died defending, as colleagues, members of Congress and the president and vice president paid their respects.

 Sicknick died after defending the Capitol on Jan.
 6 against the mob that stormed the building and interrupted the electoral count after then-President Donald Trump urged supporters on the National Mall to “fight like hell” to overturn his defeat.
-The U.S. Capitol Police said in a statement that Sicknick, who died the next day, was injured “while physically engaging with protesters,” though a final cause of death has not yet been determined.
+The U.S. Capitol Police said in a statement that Sicknick, who died the next day, was injured “while physically engaging with protesters,” though the cause of his death has not been determined.

-President Joe Biden traveled to the Capitol to pay tribute to Sicknick shortly after the ceremony began Tuesday night, briefly placing his hand on the urn in the center of the Capitol Rotunda, saying a prayer and sadly shaking his head as he observed a memorial wreath nearby.
+President Joe Biden traveled to the Capitol to pay tribute to Sicknick shortly after the viewing began Tuesday night, briefly placing his hand on the urn in the center of the Capitol Rotunda, saying a prayer and sadly shaking his head as he observed a memorial wreath nearby.
+He was accompanied by first lady Jill Biden.
 House Speaker Nancy Pelosi, Senate Majority Leader Chuck Schumer and a handful of other congressional leaders also paid their respects.

+Vice President Kamala Harris and her husband, Doug Emhoff, paid their respects Wednesday, placing their hands over their hearts and then touching the urn.
+A steady stream of lawmakers and police officers made its way through the Rotunda.
+Michigan Rep. Dan Kildee, one of several Democrats who were caught in the upper gallery of the House chamber while the rioters banged on the doors, wiped away tears.

-The arrival of Sicknick’s remains at 9:30 p.m. was solemn, with dozens of Capitol Police standing at attention as his urn was carried up the Capitol steps.
-There was a viewing period for Capitol Police overnight, and lawmakers were to pay tribute at a ceremony Wednesday morning.
+Dozens of Capitol Police stood at attention as Sicknick’s urn was carried up the Capitol steps Tuesday night.
+It was the first time an urn, rather than a casket, has been part of a memorial observance in the Capitol Rotunda.

+There was a viewing period for his Capitol Police colleagues overnight, and lawmakers were to pay tribute at a ceremony Wednesday morning.
 A ceremonial departure for Arlington National Cemetery was planned later in the day.

-Members of Congress remain shaken by the attack and are grappling with what it means not only for the future of the country, but for their own security as elected representatives.
+Members of Congress remain shaken by the riots and are grappling with what it means not only for the future of the country but for their own security as elected representatives.
 While lawmakers were united in denouncing the riots, and Trump’s role in them, the parties are now largely split on how to move forward.

 Sicknick, 42, of South River, New Jersey, enlisted in the National Guard six months after graduating high school in 1997, then deployed to Saudi Arabia and later Kyrgyzstan.
 He joined the Capitol Police in 2008.
-Like many Capitol Police officers, he often worked security in the Capitol itself and was known to lawmakers, staff and others who passed through the building’s doors each morning.
+Like many of his fellow officers, he often worked security in the Capitol itself and was known to lawmakers, staff and others who passed through the building’s doors each morning.

 Investigators are also examining whether he may have ingested a chemical substance during the riot that may have contributed to his death, the officials said.

+Biden’s tribute Tuesday evening stood in stark contrast to Trump, who never made a public expression of sorrow over the officer’s death or took any responsibility for the attack.

-House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer announced last week that Sicknick would lie in honor, which is reserved for a select few.
-In a joint statement they said his heroism “helped save lives, defend the temple of our democracy and ensure that the Congress was not diverted from our duty to the Constitution.”
+Pelosi and Schumer announced last week that Sicknick would lie in honor, saying his heroism “helped save lives, defend the temple of our democracy and ensure that the Congress was not diverted from our duty to the Constitution.”

 His sacrifice, they said, “reminds us every day of our obligation to our country and to the people we serve.”

 Pelosi said in a letter to colleagues on Tuesday that the Capitol Police “demonstrated extraordinary valor” on Jan.
-6 and urged members to pay their respects.
+6 and urged members to pay their respects to Sicknick.
 She has also encouraged members to take advantage of trauma resources available to congressional employees.

 She said protecting the Capitol and the lawmakers who work there is a “highest priority” and that there will be a need for extra money to do so.
 During the assault, many of the insurrectionists called out for members, including Pelosi.
 They also targeted Vice President Mike Pence, who was in the building to preside over the electoral count.